manevardazaryan1/mava/README.md

 ## To run this application, you'll need the following software installed on your system:

+- **Git:** Ensure you have Git installed on your system.
+You can download it from https://git-scm.com/downloads.
-**Node.js and npm:** These are essential for managing JavaScript dependencies in the project.
+- **Node.js and npm:** These are essential for managing JavaScript dependencies in the project.
 You can download and install them from the official Node.js website: https://nodejs.org/

 ## To run this application follow these steps